 4. Extension of Period

-The BANI Chairman shall be authorized, at the request of the Respondent, to extend the period for submission of reply and or the designation of an arbitrator by the Respondent with legitimate reasons, on the condition that the extension of period may not exceed 14 (fourteen) days.
+a.
+The BANI Chairman shall be authorized, at the request of the Respondent, to extend the period for submission of reply and or the designation of an arbitrator by the Respondent with legitimate grounds, on the condition that the extension of period may not exceed 14 (fourteen) days.

 1. Arbitration Panel

-Except in special situations as referred to in Article 9 paragraph (2) below, only those who are recognized included in the list of arbitrators provided by BANI and/or having ADR/Arbitration certificate recognized by BANI may act as arbitrators based on these Rules that may be chosen by the parties.
+Except in special situations as referred to in Article 10 paragraph (2) below, only those who are recognized included in the list of arbitrators provided by BANI may act as arbitrators based on these Rules that may be chosen by the parties.

 2. External Arbitrator

-If the Chairman of BANI does not approve the designation of the external arbitrator, the Chairman must recommend, or designate, with his own choice, an arbitrator alternative chosen from the BANI list of arbitrators or an expert meeting the requirements in the required field but is not registered in the BANI list of arbitrators.
-The Board may consider the designation of a foreign arbitrator who is recognized on the condition that the foreign arbitrator meets the qualification requirements and is prepared to comply with the BANI Procedural Regulation, including the stipulation regarding arbitrator fee, whereby the designating party shall be obliged to bear the travel, accommodation and other extraordinary expenses related to the designation of the foreign arbitrator.
+If the Chairman of BANI does not approve the designation of the external arbitrator, the Chairman must recommend, or designate, with his own choice, an alternative arbitrator chosen from the BANI list of arbitrators or an expert meeting the requirements in the required field but is not registered in the BANI list of arbitrators.
+The Board may consider the designation of a foreign arbitrator who is recognized on the condition that the foreign arbitrator meets the qualification requirements and is prepared to comply with these BANI Rules, including the stipulation regarding arbitrator fee, whereby the designating party shall bear the travel, accommodation and other extraordinary expenses related to the designation of the foreign arbitrator.

-Besides possessing ADR/Arbitration certificate as referred to in paragraph 1 above and/or other qualification recognized by BANI, all arbitrators must possess requirements as follows:
+Besides possessing ADR/Arbitration qualifications as referred to in paragraph 1 above, all arbitrators shall possess the following requirements:

 a. authorized or qualified to take legal actions;